-There is no doubt that many of the major things to do in Oakland center around the Oakland-Alameda County Coliseum Complex, which houses the Oracle Arena (home of the NBA Champion Golden State Warriors), and the Coliseum, (home of the ever popular Oakland Raiders and Oakland Athletics).
-Fans come year round to see these teams compete among the top athletic teams in the nation.
+Sports fans in Oakland gravitate towards the Oakland-Alameda County Coliseum Complex, which houses the Oracle Arena (home of the NBA Champion Golden State Warriors), and the Coliseum, (home of the Oakland Athletics).
+Fans come year-round to see these teams compete among the top athletic teams in the nation.

 Combine just a few of these activities above with the delightful shopping, stores, and restaurants of the Rockridge, Montclair or Lake Merritt neighborhoods, and you should find something to keep you engaged any day that you choose.

 When it comes to convenience, our site is unparalleled.
 Whether you're in the comfort of your home, or on the go.

 Our site works flawlessly on multiple devices so you can find the information you need.